AdamHolwerda/bloom-cli/README.md

 ##Usage

-`npm install bloom-cli -g` will install `bloom-cli` globally, letting you `bloom` from wherever you are.
+Open a terminal and type `npm install bloom-cli -g` to install `bloom-cli` globally, letting you `bloom` from wherever you are.

 When you're exporting HTML from Ulysses, choose "Full Page" format.
 Save it somewhere you can navigate to in the terminal / command prompt.